vsrinivas/fuchsia/docs/qemu.md

 QEMU reports one thread to GDB for each CPU.

-### The magenta.elf-gdb.py script
+### The zircon.elf-gdb.py script

-The scripts/magenta.elf-gdb.py script is automagically loaded by gdb.
+The scripts/zircon.elf-gdb.py script is automagically loaded by gdb.
 It provides several things:

-- Pretty-printers for magenta objects (alas none at the moment).
+- Pretty-printers for zircon objects (alas none at the moment).

-- Several magenta specific commands, all with a "magenta" prefix.
+- Several zircon specific commands, all with a "zircon" prefix.
 To see them:
 ```
-(gdb) help info magenta
+(gdb) help info zircon
-(gdb) help set magenta
+(gdb) help set zircon
-(gdb) help show magenta
+(gdb) help show zircon
 ```

 - Enhanced unwinder support for automagic unwinding through kernel faults.

-Heads up: This script isn't always updated as magenta changes.
+Heads up: This script isn't always updated as zircon changes.

 ### Terminating the session